← Back to work

 We started by understanding how Generation Alpha behaves online.
 Through SEO analysis, trend research, and user testing with Oxy Insights, we identified two key value drivers for this audience: "mastery" (testing and building knowledge) and "social currency" (having things to talk about with peers).
 These insights directly shaped our content formats and tone.

 We ran four rounds of user labs with diverse groups of young people, testing quiz mechanics, navigation, and content.
-Each round informed iteration on the product.
-Working with UX designer Rebekah Ford and development agency Big Bite, we built an interactive WordPress platform with personality quizzes, trivia challenges, and curated content connecting pop culture to the V&A's collection.
+Eva Liparova and Rebekah Ford shaped, ran, and analysed each round, feeding what they learned straight back into the product.
+From there the team built an interactive WordPress platform with development agency Big Bite, bringing together personality quizzes, trivia challenges, and curated content connecting pop culture to the V&A's collection.

 Navigating Challenges